Its-Rohzz/project-2048-game-repo/README.md

 #### First we need 4 servers (ec2-instances)

-### Launch 4 instances with t2.medium instance-types and create security group with "alltcp protocol with anywhere and ssh also" [USE UBUNTU(free tier) 2ND IMAGE IN AWS-CLOUD CAUSE IN LATEST VERSION YOU FACE SOME ISSUE WITH DOCKERFILE]
+### Launch 4 instances with t2.medium instance-types and create security group with "alltcp protocol with anywhere and ssh also" [ Use ubuntu (free tier) 2nd image in AWS-Cloud...cause in ubuntu latest version you face some issue with Dockerfile ]
 1) Devloper Server
 2) Jenkins server
 3) Ansible Server